 CHIPS’ Chaplaincy service commenced at the start of 2008 in four schools, as part of the Department of Education Employment and Workplace Relations (DEEWR) National School Chaplaincy Program.
 Since then, CHIPS' Chaplaincy program has continued to grow under the National School Chaplaincy Program (NSCP), with schools directly approaching CHIPS to request a Chaplain.
 In 2022 CHIPS has thirteen Chaplains working across fifteen primary schools.

 CHIPS abides by the NSCP Guidelines by providing the service on a voluntary basis to all school families, regardless of their own religious or non-religious backgrounds.
 CHIPS Chaplains support the emotional well-being of students by providing pastoral care services and strategies which support the emotional well-being of students and the broader school community.

-CHIPS’ Chaplaincy program is unique as it is a “team model” of Chaplaincy.
-As a result, CHIPS provides Chaplains and programs which are tailor-made to suit each individual school’s needs.
-During crisis times (such has fire, floods or death) the Chaplaincy team, community groups and various volunteers associated with CHIPS, help to provide food parcels, respite care and home support.
-Included in our Chaplaincy team are various animals, such as our trained Therapy Dog, Molly, our two bearded dragons, Kobi and Chevy and a bird called Paulie!
-All the programs, services, seminars, camps and support listed on the CHIPS website are available to our Chaplaincy schools.
+CHIPS’ Chaplaincy program is unique as it is a "team model" of Chaplaincy.
+As a result, CHIPS provides Chaplains and programs which are tailor-made to suit each individual school's needs.
+During crisis times (such has fire, floods, death or pandemic) the Chaplaincy team, community groups and various volunteers associated with CHIPS, help to provide food parcels, respite care, home support and home activity packs.
+Included in our Chaplaincy team is a trained Therapy Dog, Lucy.
+All the programs, services, seminars, camps and support listed on CHIPS' website are available to our Chaplaincy schools.